KohaILS/koha-manual-zh-cn/source/tools.rst

     **Note**

-    To uncheck all items thar are currently checked out you can click the 'Clear on loan' link at the top of the form.
+    To uncheck all items that are currently checked out you can click the 'Clear on loan' link at the top of the form.

 Using the edit form you can choose which fields to make edits to.
 By